 The server MUST chooses an appropriate max-age for the state notification.
+The value of the max-age should be larger than that in the resource notifications.

 The server sends the state notification with the VAL part of 1 to the observation candidates whenever the last state notification has been sent over the max-age, and notifies the candidates when its observation state changes to be State 0.